Subject-auxiliary inversion is a common occurring type of inversion in English.

-And also in questions introduced by other interrogative words (wh-questions):
+And also in questions introduced by other interrogative words:

 Inversion does not occur, however, when the interrogative word is the subject or is contained in the subject.
-In this case the subject remains before the verb (it can be said that wh-fronting takes precedence over subject-auxiliary inversion):
+In this case the subject remains before the verb:

 Inversion also does not normally occur in indirect questions.

-“What did Jenny eat?“, Alice wonders.
+“What did Mary watch?“, Alice wonders.
 (Inversion in a direct question)

-*Alice wonders what did Jenny eat.
+*Linda wonders what did Mary watch.
 (Incorrect; inversion should not be used in an indirect question)

-Alice wonders what Jenny ate.
+Linda wonders what Mary watched.
 (Correct; indirect question formed without inversion)

-We asked whether David had left.
+We asked whether James had arrived.
 (Correct; indirect question without inversion)

 Another use of subject–auxiliary inversion is in sentences which begin with certain types of expressions which contain a negation or have negative force.